lucono/karma-test-explorer/docs/documentation.md

 Setting                                       | Description
 -----------------------------------------------|---------------------------------------------------------------
 `karmaTestExplorer.enableExtension` | Explicitly enables or disables Karma Test Explorer when its default project inspection to automatically enable or disable itself does not yield the desired decision
 `karmaTestExplorer.projectWorkspaces` | Experimental and subject to change in future releases!
 This is a list, each entry of which is either a string of the relative path (relative to the VS Code workspace root folder) to a project workspace for testing, or an object having a `rootPath` property with the value of that path.
-The object format also accepts the following optional properties which can be used to provide the corresponding settings specifically for that project workspace - `projectType`, `karmaConfFilePath`, `testFramework`, `testFiles`, `excludeFiles`, `testsBasePath`.
+The object format also accepts the following optional properties which can be used to provide the corresponding settings specifically for that project workspace - `projectType`, `karmaConfigFilePath`, `testFramework`, `testFiles`, `excludedFiles`, `testsBasePath`.
 Like other Karma Test Explorer settings, when not explicitly configured, most settings will be auto-detected where possible with reasonable values for each project workspace
 `karmaTestExplorer.projectType` | The type of the project.
 This will be auto-detected if not specified.
 Specify the right project type if not correctly auto-detected
 `karmaTestExplorer.testFramework` | The test framework used by the project.
 This will be auto-detected if not specified.
 Specify the right test framework if not correctly auto-detected
-`karmaTestExplorer.karmaConfFilePath` | The path where the `karma.conf.js` file is located (relative to the project root path)
+`karmaTestExplorer.karmaConfigFilePath` | The path where the `karma.conf.js` file is located (relative to the project root path)
 `karmaTestExplorer.testGrouping` | How tests should be grouped in the Test view side bar `karmaTestExplorer.flattenSingleChildFolders` | Flattens paths consisting of single child folders when using folder-based test grouping
 `karmaTestExplorer.showTestDefinitionTypeIndicators` | Show test definition type indicators such as tests defined as focused or disabled